Q-Minh/nihu/dox/mainpage.md

 Contact information {#main_contact}
 ===================

-NiHu is developed by the coworkers of the [Laboratory of Acoustics and Studio Technologies](http://last.hit.bme.hu/) at the [Depertment of Networked Systems and Services](http://www.hit.bme.hu/) of the [Budapest University of Technology and Economics](http://www.bme.hu/).
+NiHu is developed by the coworkers of the [Laboratory of Acoustics and Studio Technologies](http://last.hit.bme.hu/) at the [Department of Networked Systems and Services](http://www.hit.bme.hu/) of the [Budapest University of Technology and Economics](http://www.bme.hu/).

 Members of the development team are: